sooftware/kospeech/README.md

 - *Joint CTC-Attention*

 With the proposed architecture to take advantage of both the CTC-based model and the attention-based model.
 It is a structure that makes it robust by adding CTC to the encoder.

+- *Jasper*

+Jasper (Just Another SPEech Recognizer) is a end-to-end convolutional neural acoustic model.
+Jasper showed powerful performance with only CNN → Batch-Norm → ReLU → Dropout Block and Residential Connection.

 ### Various Options